tainstr/misura.doc/flex/flex.rst

 .. include:: ../substitutions.txt

-.. _relative-fleximeter:
+.. _fleximeter:

-Absolute and Relative Optical Fleximeter
+Absolute Optical Fleximeter
 =========================================

+.. _absolute_fleximeter:

 |m| Absolute Optical Fleximeter measures the dimensional changes of materials through patent-pending True Differential, triple-beam technology.

+.. _relative_fleximeter:

+The relative fleximeter only uses one camera and needs a calibration curve to be subtracted from the measurement.

 The following sections contain instruction about how to start a test, prepare a sample and analyze test results.